 While purchasing hearing aids is a major step, it is only one step in a process toward more comfortable hearing.
-Successfully adapting to the amplification of your hearing aids takes time and consistent use.
+Successfully adapting to the amplification your hearing aids provide takes time and consistent use.

 You will enjoy more benefits from your hearing aids by taking the following actions:

-- Wear the hearing aids regularly in order to get comfortable with using them - It takes time to get used to hearing aids.
-Ask your hearing care professional to design a schedule tailored just for you - As you get more comfortable with your hearing aids, increase the wearing time and wear them in multiple types of listening environments
+- Wear the hearing aids regularly in order to get comfortable with using them. - It takes time to get used to hearing aids.
+It may help to begin by wearing them for short periods - even as little as 15 minutes - and then gradually increasing your wearing time.
+In a way, it is no different from adjusting to contact lenses.
+Speak to your hearing care professional, who can design a schedule tailored just for you. - As you get more comfortable with them, increase the wearing time and wear your hearing aids in multiple types of listening environments.